-Not to be confused with iced coffee, cold brew is a method that involves steeping grounds in room temperature water for at least 12 hours in order to best bring out the coffee’s natural flavors.
-The grounds are then removed from the liquid, and this intense coffee can be combined with hot water to make hot coffee, if desired.
-This process results in a crisper, less-acidic taste than the standard cup you get through more commonly used methods.
+Not to be confused with iced coffee, cold brew is a method that involves steeping grounds in room temperature water for at least 12 hours in order to bring out the coffee’s natural flavors.
+The grounds are then removed from the liquid, and this intense coffee can be combined with hot water to make hot java, if desired.
+This process results in a crisper, less acidic taste than the standard brew you get through more commonly used methods.
 The reduced acidity is particularly beneficial to those who love coffee but suffer from heartburn or an upset stomach when drinking it.

-This is a top pick because it works as both a 12-cup machine and a single serve brewer, perfect for those who want to get the best of both worlds.
+This is a top pick because it functions as both a 12-cup machine and a single serve brewer, perfect for those who want the option of both worlds in one system.
 But does it really succeed?
-The short answer is yes, it is packed full of features and still manages to pull it off.
+The short answer is yes–it is packed full of features and still manages to pull it off.
 You will be happy to know it has a brew strength function, a timer and is able to use a range of beans, grounds or pods.
 Check out our full review to see what makes this one such a great value.

 OXO has taken the coffee world by storm with its new “Barista Brain” line.
 They quickly gained accolades and SCAA certification with this full-featured high-tech, yet easy-to-use marvel.
 It comes with a 45 ounce thermal carafe, and can be set to brew smaller batches too.
 Read our detailed review of the Oxo On 9-Cup to see why so many critics love it, and if it’s right for your home.